adshares/adshares-docs/foundations/index.rst

 one-to-one and one-to-many transfers.
 With 1,4 million transfers per second, Adshares is capable of holding the entire advertising industry’s settlements.

 There's plenty of benefits that comes from holding ADS coin.
-Take part in a true web3 advertising economy and have impact on the DAO governed ad industry.
+Take part in a true web3 advertising economy.

 :ref:`Read more. <ads-blockchain>`